eunmann/GraphAnalysis/README.md

 user@dir:~$ make debug
 ```

-Make sure to clean when switching from release to debug builds
+Make sure to clean when switching between release and debug

 To build the assembly:
 ```console